 1982 - Establishes the American Enterprise Institute's World Forum, which is held annually.

 August 1999 - Receives the Medal of Freedom from President Bill Clinton.

 October 27, 1999 - Receives the Congressional Gold Medal.

 1999 - The University of Michigan renames its School of Public Policy the Gerald R. Ford School of Public Policy.

-August 2, 2000 - Suffers a mild stroke and is admitted to the neurological intensive care unit of Hahnemann University Hospital.
+August 2, 2000 - Suffers a mild stroke and is admitted to the neurological intensive care unit of Hahnemann University Hospital in Philadelphia.

 August 6, 2000 - Undergoes successful surgery in a Philadelphia hospital to relieve swelling in his tongue from a rare bacterial infection.